valryon/valryon.github.io/_posts/2013-09-23-bunny-splash-unity-prototype.md

 A Unity prototype of a local multiplayer platformer fight.
 Mainly inspired by [Jump Bump](http://www.youtube.com/watch?v=jAjbKy7ChwY).

-Made quite quickly, about 3 hours of full work.
+Made quite quickly, about 1.5 days of full work.

 Click on the image to play.